California State Legislature

 The California State Legislature is the bicameral state legislature of the U.S. state of California, consisting of the California State Assembly (lower house with 80 members) and the California State Senate (upper house with 40 members).
-Both houses of the Legislature convene at the California State Capitol in Sacramento.
+Both houses of the Legislature convene inside the California State Capitol in Sacramento.

 The California State Legislature is one of ten full-time state legislatures in the United States.
 The houses are distinguished by the colors of the carpet and trim of each house: the Senate uses red and the Assembly uses green, inspired by the United Kingdom's House of Lords and House of Commons respectively.

 The Democratic Party currently holds veto-proof supermajorities in both houses of the California State Legislature.
 The Assembly consists of 60 Democrats and 20 Republicans, while the Senate is composed of 30 Democrats and 10 Republicans.
 Except for a brief period from 1995 to 1996, the Assembly has been in Democratic hands since the 1970 election.
 The Senate has been under Democratic control since 1975.